pooyataher/Purchase-Analytics-Solution-Python/README.md

 ## Scalability

-Since there are no more than a few dozen departments, we can sort the report table based on `dept_id` really fast in the end--right before generating a report.
+Since there are no more than a couple dozen departments, we can sort the report table based on `dept_id` really fast in the end--right before generating a report.
 But as we create and update the report table, we need to search the report table many times -- once for each product of which there are tens of thousands.
 So to reduce the time complexity of search, we better use a hash table for report table.
 So we use a Python dictionary to store the report table.

-We also use a hash table (a Python dictionary) to store the products tables as well because for each order (of which there are tens of millions), we need to search for the `prod_id` in the products table which may contain tens of thousands of products.
+We also use a hash table (a Python dictionary) to store the products tables because for each order (of which there are tens of millions), we need to search for the `prod_id` in the products table which may contain tens of thousands of products.

 A Python dictionary uses hash map techniques to achieve (almost) constant time complexity, O(1), to search for a key (or a value).
 That is, the search complexity would be (almost) independent of the number of elements in the dictionary.

-We used `str` keys in our dictionary because it leads to the fastest performance--according to this Python time complexity wiki [page](https://wiki.python.org/moin/TimeComplexity).
+We used `str` keys in our dictionaries when possible because it leads to the fastest performance--according to this Python time complexity wiki [page](https://wiki.python.org/moin/TimeComplexity).

+We could have read the shorter products table row by row and searched in the larger order_products table for all instances of each `prod_id`, but the search could have been more time consuming, so we didn't use this approach.

 ## Test

 *Integration test* had already been set up in `insight_testsuite/run_tests.sh`.
-We just added more test cases in `insight_testsuite/tests/`.
+We modified the Bash file `run_tests.sh` to account for cases where we do *not* need our program to create an output report.
+We also added more test cases in `insight_testsuite/tests/`.
 We also wrote *unit tests* using the standard Python test framework `unittest`.

 ## Run Tests

-To run *integration tests*, change directory to `insight_testsuite/run_tests.sh` and issue the following:
+To run *integration tests*, change directory to `insight_testsuite/` and issue the following:

     ./run_tests.sh